xuaun/social-links-profile/README.md

 ### What I learned

-In this project I was able to use flexbox, and variable, and media query concepts in CSS, as well as using a ready-made Figma design to create this component.
+In this project I was able to use flexbox, variable, and media query concepts in CSS, as well as using a ready-made Figma design to create this component.

 ```css
 @media (max-width: 460px) {